|

 their back and other pains.
 Right then.

-Now, as I said above, I also have Videos for how to do
+Now, as I said above, I also have

-hands-on Bodywork for yourself and also for people you know,
+DVDs for how to do hands-on Bodywork for yourself and also for people you

-family-friends, even massage therapists.
-So you can get a
+So you can get a combination of the

-See - My Stretching
+See - My

-& Hands-on How-to DVD Videos Info Page
+Stretching & Hands-on How-to DVD Videos Info Page

 See - Package Deal